 Note: If you want to replace the template, make sure you do this before adding any content or customize the existing content of the “Lead Generation” element.
 This is because, when changing the template, all the initial content and modifications will be lost.

-You can also use the "Colors" option, if you want to change the color of the element.
-If you're using a Landing Page, or Thrive Theme Builder, the color will be inherited either from the Thrive Theme Builder template, or from the Landing Page, depending on the way you've constructed the page.
+You can use the "Colors" option if you want to change the color of the element.
+If you're using a landing page, or Thrive Theme Builder, the color will be inherited either from the Thrive Theme Builder template or from the Landing Page, depending on the way you've constructed the page.

 You can easily change this color, by clicking on the color box: